Entity Class

 • $inArray - Check whether the entity is in an array.
 Takes two arguments, the array and a boolean strict.
 If strict is false or undefined, the function uses $is to compare, and if it's true, the function uses $equals.

-• $arraySearch - Search an array for the entity and return the corresponding key.
+• $arraySearch - Search an array for the entity and return its index, or -1 if it's not found.
 Takes two arguments, the array and a boolean strict.
 If strict is false or undefined, the function uses $is to compare, and if it's true, the function uses $equals.
 This method may return 0, which evaluates to false, so you should use $inArray if you are only checking whether the entity is in the array.

 // Assuming the entity with GUID 'a4c1591d6ea91c8450d2d360' exists.